-How to make beetroot poriyal
+How to make Beetroot Poriyal

 2. Let the mustard seeds crackle.

-4. Stirring often fry the urad dal.
+4. Stirring often, fry the urad dal on low heat.

 5. Fry till the urad dal turns golden.